-- 1. Reduce groundwater nitrate levels in areas that exceed 10 parts per million (ppm), the amount allowed by the state and federal governments. - 2.
+- 1. Reduce groundwater nitrate levels in areas that exceed 10 parts per million (ppm), the maximum contaminant level amount allowed by the federal government. - 2.
 Maintain groundwater nitrate levels at or below permitted levels in areas that are less than 10 ppm. - 3.
 Monitor groundwater quality for other contaminates with nitrates. - 4.
 Develop necessary groundwater quality management program(s) if other non-point source contaminants show signs of approaching or exceeding maximum safe levels.